Try FlashBoot for 99% Bootability!

 Some systems do not give a UEFI boot option when using a working FAT32 .imgPTN file, but other systems can boot via UEFI from the same file - why?

 This may be due to the UEFI firmware not 'liking' the partitions that it sees once you have switched to the new .imgPTN file.
 The UEFI specification is not very precise and so some manufacturers can interpret it differently.
-Also it may just be a bug in the firmware on that system (see if there is a later version available from the manufacturer).
+Also it may just be a bug in the firmware on that system (see if there is a later BIOS update available from the manufacturer).

 First try selecting the .imgPTN file using both the E2B Menu system (by MBR-booting) and then try again by using the SWITCH_E2B.exe utility.
 Check if they both give the same results (if not please Contact Me with the details).